How to Stop Allergic Reactions Fast with High Vitamin Cod Liver OilUpdated: January 25, 2018 Natural Remedies

 The red spot continued to grow, however, and I became concerned that I was perhaps having some sort of an allergic reaction to the wasp sting.

 At that point, it occurred to me that I might be lower in vitamin D than usual given that I had gotten little to no sun recently while in the far reaches of North America.
-I also did not take my usual large dose of fermented cod liver oil while on vacation.
+I also did not take my usual dose of cod liver oil while on vacation.
 I only took 3 capsules a day as carrying the liquid in a travel bag was not as convenient.
-3 capsules only equates to about 20% or so of my usual daily dose when I take it straight off the spoon.
+3 capsules only equates to about one-third of my usual daily dose when I take it straight off the spoon.

-Since low vitamin D levels have been associated with allergic reactions of all kinds, I decided to take a big dose of fermented cod liver oil right then and there.
+Low vitamin D levels have been associated with allergic reactions of all kinds.
+So, I decided to take a spoon of high vitamin cod liver oil right then and there.

-Allergic Reactions Halted with Fermented Cod Liver Oil
+Allergic Reactions Halted with High Vitamin Cod Liver Oil

-Within a few minutes of taking a mega dose of fermented cod liver oil, the red patch that was growing on my thigh stopped.
+Within a few minutes of taking a spoon of high vitamin cod liver oil, the red patch that was growing on my thigh stopped.
 Within an hour, it began to recede and continued to shrink until it was nothing but a small spot the next morning.

-I’m not the only one who has had success treating insect stings with fermented cod liver oil.
+I’m not the only one who has had success treating insect stings with cod liver oil.
 One gal I know swears by it when she gets a red ant bite which typically triggers an allergic reaction.
-She has discovered that a big dose of fermented cod liver oil stops the reaction from the red ant bite from progressing.
+She has discovered that a big dose of high vitamin cod liver oil stops the reaction from the red ant bite from progressing.
+The next step, of course, it to get rid of the red ants so this problem doesn’t happen again!

-Others have reported to me over the years that fermented cod liver oil is helpful for allergic reactions to bee stings, ant bites and even mosquito and horse fly bites which can cause significant swelling for some people.
+Others have reported to me over the years that cod liver oil is helpful for allergic reactions to bee stings, ant bites, and even horse fly or mosquito bites which cause significant swelling for some people.

-But, if you experience non-life threatening allergic reactions to insect bites or stings like I did and want to stop it in its tracks, try fermented cod liver oil with its easily absorbable, whole foods based dose of natural Vitamin D!
+But, if you experience non-life threatening allergic reactions to insect bites or stings like I did and want to stop it in its tracks, try high vitamin cod liver oil.
+With its easily absorbed, whole foods based dose of fat soluble vitamins, it will also help prevent Vitamin D deficiency symptoms.

 Sarah, The Healthy Home Economist